 - small handful dried or fresh fruit ( I used currants and barberries)

 Bring water to a boil in a small saucepan.
-Stir in 3/4 cup oats, reduce heat to medium and cook for 1 1/2 minutes.
+Stir in 3/4 cup oats, reduce heat to medium-low and cook over a gentle boil for 2 – 3 minutes.
 Add 1/4 cup milk and cook another 30 seconds.
 Remove from heat, cover and let stand for 2 to 3 minutes.

 Place oatmeal in your serving bowl, top with cinnamon, cardamom, nuts, seeds and berries.
 Drizzle maple syrup over top and some of the remaining milk.
 Give a good stir and enjoy!

 It tastes great with a morning cup of coffee, green tea or lemon water.